-• Gable or mansard roofs are recommended in residential properties.
+• Flat roofs are permitted in commercial buildings, but gable or mansard roofs are recommended in institutional and residential properties.

 6.4 Windows

 - Windows should be vertically aligned from floor to floor and horizontally aligned with neighbouring buildings. - Entries and display windows should be placed at regular intervals consistent with the pattern established on that block. - A window/wall ratio that has a greater proportion of wall is preferred. - Large blank expanses of glass are discouraged, but the appearance of divided lights is not required.